Make a Mark for Wildlife: Remember Arizona’s Wildlife at Tax Time

 The cumulative effect of taxpayer donations allows the Arizona Game and Fish Department to provide vital support to help protect one of Arizona’s greatest natural treasures – its diverse wildlife – and to ensure that the public has opportunities to view and enjoy these species.
 The tax check-off is a means for both hunters and non-hunters to contribute towards wildlife management in Arizona.

 Arizona taxpayers have donated more than $5 million to the conservation of nongame animals.
-In 2007, the most recent year for which figures are available, the average donation was more than $21.
+Over the years, the average donation has been about $20.
 If you are interested in helping wildlife conservation, inform your tax preparer that you want to Make a Mark for Wildlife.
 Remember: every dollar counts!

 For more information on the nongame and endangered species conservation in Arizona.